MicrosoftDocs/minecraft-creator/creator/Documents/DataDrivenOverworldDimension.md

 Data driven dimensions is an experimental feature introduced in the Caves and Cliffs: Part II update.
 This feature allows creators to modify the minimum and maximum height of the overworld and introduces the `void` generator type.

-> [!NOTE]
-> Write a brief introduction for your tutorial here.
-There is no set length for this section, but try to keep it brief; what creators should get from this section is:
->
-> - What feature, tool, or process you will be teaching the audience to use.
-> - Why they would want to use the feature/tool/process/etc.
-> - What kinds of things they can accomplish using your feature/tool/process/etc.

 In this tutorial, you will learn the following;

 > [!div class="checklist"]